andersmurphy/andersmurphy-blog/resources/posts/2020-12-30-clojure-cond-merge-revisited.md

 ...
 ```

 Personally, I don't think the performance gain warrants the additional complexity of the macro.
 That being said it's nice to be able to fall back to it if need be.
-After all a 1.5-2x performance increase can make a big win if it's a bottleneck.
+After all a 1.5-2x performance increase can be a big win if it's at a bottleneck.
 Worth keeping in mind that the performance characteristics might be radically different with much larger data sets/nesting.

-In this post we've seen that macros aren't always a straightforward solution and come with their own sets of trade offs.
+In this post we've seen that macros aren't always a straightforward solution and come with their own sets of trade-offs.